Kiron Skinner: Trump administration

 In 2016, Skinner served on President-elect Donald Trump's transition team for national security.
 She had a position as a senior advisor for the State Department but left the role after a few days.
 In August 2018, Secretary of State Mike Pompeo announced her as the new Director of Policy Planning at the U.S. State Department, and she was sworn in on September 4, 2018.
 She was given a coordinating role on the newly formed Commission on Unalienable Rights, whose creation was announced July 8, 2019.

 Skinner drew international attention in April 2019 for stating at a foreign policy forum that the U.S. competition with China would be especially bitter, because unlike the Cold War with the Soviet Union which is "a fight within the Western family", “it’s the first time that we will have a great-power competitor that is not Caucasian".
+Some critics viewed these remarks as a new version of Samuel P. Huntington's clash of civilizations thesis or as bordering on racism.

 Skinner's term at the State Department ended in August 2019.